Monday, June 28, 2021

 Likened to Romeo and Juliet "Eeda" proved to be similar, but with a few wrinkles.
 There was a family hatred with a history of assassinations.
 The film depicts the role of party loyalty that calls for revenge.
 Both parties decides such things as who marries who, who goes to jail, and who kills who.

 Of course the two young lovers meet by chance.
 There are a few misunderstandings, but soon they pledge to one another.
 A crisis occurs and they are forced into desperate action.
-It would not be fair to tell you what happens, but to assure it is not quite like Romeo and Juliet, but there is some ambiguity at the end.
+It would not be fair to tell you what happens, but to assure it is not quite like Romeo and Juliet and there is some ambiguity at the end.

 What makes this movie so attractive?
 The actors look real and were not picked for glamour.
 The plot is believable, but with interesting unique details.
 The cinematography is beautiful, especially in natural sections.
 There is fighting where the hero overcomes odds, but not with any great strength or martial arts skills.